Barfoot & Thompson sales set new records: 'Buyers were not deterred' - Thompson - NZ Herald

 "Trading in the Auckland property market is invariably patchy in the first weeks of the year and any trends in terms of prices and sales numbers is unlikely to be established until February's data is released in early March," he said.

-December was quieter than many other months, with its 911 sales compared to November's surge of 1182.
+December was quieter than many other months, with its 911 sales compared with November's surge of 1182.
 In December 2020, the agency sold 1479 Auckland homes.

-It declared 87 per cent of its sales for last year were over $500,000, making it an average 1071 sales/month in that range.
+It declared 87 per cent of its sales for last year were over $500,000, making it an average 1071 sales per month in that range.

 Of all its sales last year, 21 per cent were over $2m.